rbrabson/behave/README.md

 - **Sequence**: Composite node.
 Runs children in order; fails or returns running if any child fails or is running, succeeds if all succeed.
 - **Selector**: Composite node.
 Runs children in order; succeeds or returns running if any child succeeds or is running, fails if all fail.
 - **Parallel**: Composite node.
 Runs all children in parallel; succeeds if at least `MinSuccessCount` children succeed.
+- **Retry**: Decorator node.
+Retries its child until it succeeds, ignoring all failures.
+Returns Success when child succeeds, Running while retrying.
+- **Repeat**: Decorator node.
+Repeats its child until it fails.
+Returns Running while child succeeds (and resets it), Failure when child fails.

 ### BehaviorTree